How to Get Into MIT: Acceptance Rate & Strategies

 - African American: 13%

-An examination of what type of high schools members of Class of 2025 attended shows the following:
+An examination of what type of high schools members of the Class of 2026 attended shows the following:

 - Public: 67%